I never thought I’d jump on board the freezer meal prep train, but here we are!

 For the Instant Pot: Add the mixture to the inner pot and pressure cook for 15 minutes.
 Meanwhile, cook rice or get some naan ready!
 The cauliflower will break down and make the sauce thicker.
 When it’s done and you can open the pot, add spinach if using and let it simmer for 5 minutes and adjust seasonings as necessary.
 Serve with rice and/or naan.

-Note: this curry will taste different because we’re dumping everything in the pot at once instead of building flavors like normal.
+Note: This curry will taste different because we’re dumping everything in the pot at once instead of building flavors like normal.
 It doesn’t really have the depth of flavor a traditional curry would, but it’s still good and easy!
+And it will still taste good!

 Freezer Vegan Beyond Beef Sweet Potato Chili